 He was the 2011 President of the Dallas Bar Association and is the 2016 President-Elect of the prestigious Patrick E. Higginbotham Inn of Court, but he is best known for his career in the courtroom.
 He spent a couple of years as a prosecutor in the Dallas District Attorney’s Office as a young lawyer, but the great majority of his career and successes are as a criminal defense lawyer.
 He is board certified by the Texas Board of Legal Specialization in Criminal Law.

 Being accused of criminal misconduct is one of the most difficult and stressful events a person can experience, and Barry understands that the accusation alone can cause negative consequences.
 Most of Barry’s cases involve investigations or charges against highly successful clients including politicians, business executives, professional athletes, doctors, and law enforcement.
-He has represented friends and family members of lawyers and judges.
+He regularly represents friends and family members of lawyers and judges.
 Recently, he was asked by the Dallas County District Attorney’s Office to represent one of their assistant district attorneys in a contempt matter.